tarwn/lessthandot-hugo/blogs/content/posts/2008-11-24-sql-server-precision-and-scale-problems.md

 Select 10 / 3.0000000   UNION All
 Select 10 / 3.00000000
 ```
-Let&#8217;s take a close look at the above query so that we can predict the output.
+Let's take a close look at the above query so that we can predict the output.
 Of course, it will help if we know the data types that SQL Server uses.
 There is a relatively obscure function that you can use to determine the data types.
 SQL\_VARIANT\_PROPERTY

 For the first calculation, we have 10 / 3.
 We all know the answer is 3 1/3, but how is this expressed in the output?